-When was the last time, you had a thought about your car paint?
-The fact that this thing is responsible for adding that “bling” to your car should be enough to stress this point that why automotive paints are important.
+When was the last time you had a thought about your car paint?
+The fact that this thing is responsible for adding that “bling” to your car should be enough to stress this point why automotive paints are important.

-Everyone wants a shiny-new looking car, but don’t know what factors to consider when it comes to automotive paint.
+Everyone wants a shiny-new-looking car but doesn’t know what factors to consider when it comes to automotive paint.

-Automotive paint, unlike any other generic paint, is meant to be on the car’s body for its lifetime…well almost.
-Automotive paint is a very different kind of paint that is made as a compound mixture of certain products where a particular product plays its own respective role.
+Unlike any other generic paint, automotive paint is meant to be on the car’s body for its lifetime…well, almost.
+Automotive paint is a very different kind of paint made as a compound mixture of certain products where a particular product plays its respective role.

 How is automotive paint made?